Royce Lewis Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in MLB.

-- The Red Sox have a 4.39 team ERA that ranks 19th among all league pitching staffs.
+- The Red Sox's 4.38 team ERA ranks 18th among all league pitching staffs.

-- The Red Sox rank 21st in baseball in home runs surrendered (90 total, 1.2 per game).
+- The Red Sox rank 21st in baseball in home runs given up (91 total, 1.2 per game).

-- Whitlock makes the start for the Red Sox, his eighth of the season.
-He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.
+- Garza will start for the Red Sox, his first of the season.

-- His last time out came on Wednesday against the Colorado Rockies, when the right-hander threw seven innings, surrendering two earned runs while allowing six hits.
+- The 29-year-old righty pitched in relief in his last outing this season, one of 12 appearances so far.

-- The 27-year-old has put up a 4.38 ERA and 7.6 strikeouts per nine innings in seven games this season, while giving up a batting average of .277 to opposing hitters.
+- In his 12 games this season, opposing hitters have compiled a batting average of just .204 against him.
+He has a 3.46 ERA and averages 8.3 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.